soxueren/atsd/administration/atsd-replication.md

 ```

-*NOTE: If your ATSD installation has suffered an unexpected shutdown or
+> Note:: If your ATSD installation has suffered an unexpected shutdown or
 ungraceful stop and your Zookeeper is corrupted, [after solving this
 issue using our
 guide](corrupted-zookeeper.md "Restoring a corrupted zookeeper"),